2018

 Sound Designer: Sebastian Frost

-Working as a part of a team of 9, my main role was to communicate with the musicians and performers and explain what it is we were doing.
-I would walk the length of the castle esplanade making sure that the correct people were wearing the correct microphone or TiMax tracker and communicating with the rest of the team if any issues arose and working together to identify and solve them.
-This was an outdoor venue and therefore I would have to be prepared to work in any weather situation and prep the equipment accordingly.
+Working as a part of a team of 9, my main role was to communicate with the musicians and performers that myself and the team were mic'ing them up for the performance.
+I would walk the length of the castle esplanade making sure that the correct people were wearing the correct microphone or TiMax tracker and would communicate with the rest of the team if any issues arose.

 Beauty and The Beast